6 Essential OTT Video Streaming Platform Features

 OTT businesses depend on reliable streaming platforms.
 When problems arise, you can’t wait around waiting for tech support to respond to slow ticketing-based systems.
 You need professional assistance, preferably over the phone, right away.

-DaCast offers professional OTT-grade features with competitive live streaming pricing.
-All streams are delivered via the Akamai CDN, the largest CDN in the world (present in more that 130 countries).
+Dacast offers professional OTT-grade features with competitive live streaming pricing.
+All streams are delivered via top-tier video CDNs.
 This ensures rapid delivery and minimal buffering.
-Here’s how DaCast stacks up in terms of OTT features:
+Here’s how Dacast stacks up in terms of OTT features:

-- ✨ Included video API starting with the $125/month Premium Plan ✨
+- ✨ Included video API starting with the $188/month Scale Plan ✨

 - Comprehensive subtitle and caption support